 Thrombocytes (platelets)

 • platelets are formed in the bone marrow from megakaryocytes.
-They have a round shape, irregular margins, and no nucleus
+They have a round shape, irregular margins, and lack a nucleus

 • the normal range of platelet concentration is 150–450 × 109 /L (age and sex independent)

-• 2/3 of platelets are in the circulation, 1/3 in the spleen
+• 2/3 circulate within the bloodstream, while the remaining 1/3 resides in the spleen

-• a drop in platelet count below the physiological limit is referred to as thrombocytopenia, and a rise as thrombocytosis
+• a drop in platelet count below the physiological limit is referred to as thrombocytopenia, whereas an increase is termed thrombocytosis

 • platelets contain three types of granules

-• alpha granules (von Willebrand factor-vWF, platelet factor 4, P-selectin, PDGF, fibrinogen, B-thromboglobulin, factors V and XIII)
+• alpha granules (containing von Willebrand factor-vWF, platelet factor 4, P-selectin, PDGF, fibrinogen, B-thromboglobulin, factors V and XIII)

 Platelet

-• platelets play a crucial role in the process of atherothrombosis, which contributes to a significant proportion of ischemic events (including coronary artery disease, cerebrovascular accidents, and peripheral arterial disease)
+• platelets play a crucial role in the process of atherothrombosis, contributing significantly to ischemic events (including coronary artery disease, cerebrovascular accidents, and peripheral arterial disease)

-• long-term exposure to risk factors leads to pathological changes in the arterial wall, the most significant of which is atherosclerotic involvement
+• long-term exposure to risk factors leads to pathological changes in the arterial wall, with atherosclerotic involvement being the most prominent

-• plaque erosion or rupture stimulates platelets to aggregate, which leads to a thrombus formation
+• plaque erosion or rupture stimulates platelets to aggregate, leading to thrombus formation

-• thrombi can lead to vessel occlusion or be a source of embolization to peripheral branches (thromboembolism)
+• thrombi can lead to vessel occlusion or serve as a source of embolization to peripheral branches (causing thromboembolism)

-• antiplatelet drugs are an integral part of the primary and secondary cardiovascular prevention
+• antiplatelet drugs are an integral part of both primary and secondary cardiovascular prevention strategies

-• the traditional designation of antiplatelet drugs as antiaggregants is currently abandoned because of factual inaccuracy – different antiplatelet drugs affect different phases of platelet activation (not only aggregation)
+• the traditional designation of antiplatelet drugs as antiaggregants has been abandoned due to factual inaccuracy

-• antiplatelet therapy is not aimed at reducing the number of platelets but at influencing their function (i.e., inhibiting any of the phases of white clot formation)
+• antiplatelet therapy is not aimed at reducing the number of platelets but rather at influencing their function (i.e., inhibiting any of the phases involved in white clot formation)

 Content available only for logged-in subscribers (registration will be available soon)